I worked alongside a team including another UX designer, lead UX designer, business analysts, visual designers, solution architects and developers.

 - collaboration with other UX stream to ensure consistency and cohesion

-Lloyd’s Register had multiple disparate systems that were used internally across the business to manage surveys and audits carried out on ships to certify them for sailing.
-These ran on old technology and with a limited and decreasing knowledge base of how these systems were run and worked.
-The first point was an opportunity to improve ways of working, and the latter two were areas of risk.
+Lloyds Register had multiple disparate systems that were used internally across the business to manage surveys and audits carried out on ships to certify them for sailing.
+These ran on old technology and had a limited and decreasing knowledge base of how these systems were run and worked.
+There was an opportunity to improve ways of working, and mitigate these areas of risk.
 The usability and user experience of these systems was very poor.

 The approach that we took followed a User Centered Design methodology, which was reinforced by the opportunity for us to work alongside previous surveyors, auditors and back office workers who all were key users in the application we were designing.
 These ‘proxy users’ (we called them Business Leads and Subject Matter Experts) were available to us throughout the user research and design phases, allowing us to continually test and revise our hypotheses.